Yield Curve Inversion Study

 Yield Curve Inversion Metrics

-If we count only the days the curve is inverted during the same window as above, there have been an average of 227 days of inversion.
+If we count only the days the curve is inverted during the same window as above, there have been an average of 236 days of inversion.
 One of the takeaways here may be that a temporary flip positive should not be interpreted as the all-clear signal.
-We can see a talking head on CNBC explaining why this time is different and the recent inversion can be discounted because the yield curve has righted itself.

 Average Inversion – 0.16%

-From the first day of inversion to the start of the recession as defined by the NBER, more than two years pass.
+From the first day of inversion to the start of the recession as defined by the NBER, almost 20 months pass.

 Maybe the takeaway is that an inverted yield curve should not mean we are already in a recession, nor that one is imminent.

-If the yield curve inverts (and it very well may not), we will likely hear lots of commentary why this time is different.
+After the yield curve inverts, we will likely hear lots of commentary why this time is different.
 Maybe they will note how the inversion was just for a few days and has reversed course, so it probably doesn’t mean anything.
 Or maybe that the curve is “only” inverted a few basis points, which is normal for reason XYZ.
 Stocks may keep climbing.
-Job growth will continue.
+Job growth may continue.

 But unlike equities, the yield curve doesn’t lie.

-If it inverts, we’re headed for a recession – it’s probably just two years away.
+If it inverts, we’re headed for a recession – it’s probably just a couple years away.